Russian Warship Headed Towards U.S. Navy Warships Following Syria Airbase Missile Attack

 “The Syrian Army has no chemical weapons at its disposal.”

-The Inquisitr previously reported that the U.S. government was very confident that the chemical weapons were released from the airbase in Syria, which was the target of Trump’s missile attack late Thursday night.
+Inquisitr previously reported that the U.S. government was very confident that the chemical weapons were released from the airbase in Syria, which was the target of Trump’s missile attack late Thursday night.

 [Featured Image by Dmitri Lovetsky/Pool/AP Images]